Metabolic Synchronization: Your metabolism is not just fast or slow!

 - Your parasympathetic neuroendocrine system

-To explain, you have a fast nervous system (sympathetic) that controls specific endocrine glands and corresponding hormones and resulting actions throughout the mind and body.
-This is your sympathetic neuroendocrine system that contributes toward a fast metabolism.
+To explain, you have a fast nervous system (sympathetic) that controls specific endocrine glands.
+These glands produce a variety of specific hormones that result in myriad actions and effects throughout the mind and body that actually speed up your metabolism.
+This is your sympathetic neuroendocrine system that is considered a fast metabolism.

-On the other hand, you have a slow nervous system (parasympathetic) that controls specific endocrine glands and their corresponding hormones and resulting actions throughout the mind and body.
-This is your parasympathetic neuroendocrine system that contributes toward a slow metabolism.
+On the other hand, you have a slow nervous system (parasympathetic) that controls specific endocrine glands.
+These glands also produce a variety of specific hormones that result in myriad actions and effects throughout the mind and body that actually slow down your metabolism.
+This is your parasympathetic neuroendocrine system that is considered a slow metabolism.

 Dr. Watts established eight metabolic sub-types for the Trace Elements Inc. hair analyses that help determine your metabolism and more importantly, your metabolic synchronization.
 Keep in mind; individual mineral levels, significant mineral ratios, and toxic elements help derive these sub-types.

-The following sub-types are very helpful in determining neurological and endocrine imbalances – metabolic synchronization.
+The following sub-types that include Slow 1, 2, 3, 4, and Fast 1, 2, 3, 4 are very helpful for determining neurological and endocrine imbalances – metabolic synchronization.

 Sub-types for a slow metabolism (para-sympathetic neuroendocrine system dominance) include:

-- Slow 1 – indicates a slow metabolism with low thyroid and adrenal production (synchronized)
+- Slow 1 – indicates a slow nervous system dominance with slow thyroid and adrenal production (synchronized)

-- Slow 2 – indicates a slow metabolism with adrenal dominance (out of sync)
+- Slow 2 – indicates a slow nervous system dominance with adrenal dominance (sodium dominance)

-- Slow 3 – indicates a slow metabolism with thyroid dominance (out of sync)
+- Slow 3 – indicates a slow nervous system dominance with thyroid dominance (potassium dominance)

-- Slow 4 – indicates a slow metabolism with thyroid and adrenal dominance (out of sync)
+- Slow 4 – indicates a slow nervous system dominance with thyroid and adrenal dominance

 Sub-types for a fast metabolism (sympathetic neuroendocrine system dominance) include:

-- Fast 1 – indicates a fast metabolism with thyroid and adrenal dominance (synchronized)
+- Fast 1 – indicates a fast nervous system dominance with fast thyroid and adrenal dominance (synchronized)

-- Fast 2 – indicates a fast metabolism with adrenal dominance and low thyroid (out of sync)
+- Fast 2 – indicates a fast nervous system dominance with adrenal dominance and low thyroid

-- Fast 3 – indicates a fast metabolism with thyroid dominance and low adrenal (out of sync)
+- Fast 3 – indicates a fast nervous system dominance with thyroid dominance and adrenal insufficiency

-- Fast 4 – indicates a fast metabolism with low thyroid and adrenal activity (out of sync)
+- Fast 4 – indicates a fast nervous system dominance with slow thyroid and adrenal dominance.

 Which metabolic sub-type is best?